singhaj9451/singhaj9451/README.md

 - 👋 Hi, I’m @singhaj9451
 - 👀 I’m interested in Java Programming.
-- 🌱 I’m currently learning Java, C programming and c++.
+- 🌱 I’m currently learning Java, JavaScript, MERN.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... you can mail me on singhaj9452@gmail.com